 Even though the blood test indicated celiac disease, he told me it was important to know “for sure” because having celiac disease requires a drastic lifestyle change.

-Sure enough, a few weeks later, the biopsy results confirmed the celiac diagnosis.
-It was finally made official – for better or for worse – I had celiac disease, a lifelong affliction treated only by a strict gluten-free diet.
+A few weeks later, the biopsy results confirmed the initial celiac diagnosis.
+It was official, and for better or for worse, I had celiac disease, a lifelong, genetic autoimmune disease treated only by a strict gluten-free diet.

 Post Celiac Diagnosis

-My brain was mush.
+My brain was mush too.
 I felt like I was losing my mind!
-I was forgetting things and feeling sad.
-It took me awhile to adjust and figure out things for myself.
+I kept forgetting things, and I felt sad It took me a while to adjust and figure out things for myself.
 This diet came with a high emotional burden, no doubt.

 Her words were reassuring… and she was right.